masammons/website/team/_posts/2022-09-01-devere-knight.md

 handle: dknight
 email: dknight@albany.edu
 image: /images/team/devere_knight_sep2022.jpg
-alumni: false
+alumni: true
 ---

-Devere Knight is performing his MS in Biological Sciences thesis research in the Sammons lab, focusing building tools to study the p53 family of transcription factors and the numerous isoforms within that family.
-He joined the lab in the Fall of 2022.
+Devere Knight was an MS student in the Sammons lab, building tools to study the p53 family of transcription factors and the numerous isoforms within that family.
+He joined the lab in the Fall of 2022 and as of Fall 2024, is pursuing his MD.